 Search for an Atlanta Realtor on Google and start with the ones that have the best reviews (and a lot of reviews).
 Find 10 Realtors, call them, and ask them if they have sold a house for a couple going through a divorce.
 This should narrow your options down to 2-3.
 Have them all come to the house and interview them.
 Pick one that you both are happy with.

-If you can’t decide, leave the decision up to the judge (not your attorneys – they will just bicker and the more they bicker, the more you pay them).
+If you can’t decide, leave the decision up to the judge (not your divorce attorney in Atlanta – they will just bicker and the more they bicker, the more you pay them).

 Settling on an Asking Price